Proffessor Jo-Anne Bichard

-Gail Ramster (née Knight) works as a Senior Research Associate in the Royal College of Art Helen Hamlyn Centre for Design.
-She began the Great British Public Toilet Map when research associate on the TACT3 project (2009-2012).
+Gail Ramster (née Knight) is a Senior Research Associate in the Royal College of Art Helen Hamlyn Centre for Design.
+She began the Great British Public Toilet Map when research associate on the TACT3 project, Tackling Ageing Continence through Theory, Tools and Technology (2009-2012).
 This project ran alongside a second called Robust Accessible Toilets, cumulating in the publication Publicly Accessible Toilets: An Inclusive Design Guide.
-She has spoken about the project on radio and at events and conferences on a broad range of subjects, such as gerontology, continence management, open data and civic technology.
+She has spoken about the project and publicly accessible toilets in general on radio and news articles, as well as presenting her toilet research at events and conferences on a broad range of subjects, such as gerontology, continence management, open data and civic technology.
 She has an MA(RCA) in Industrial Design Engineering (her dissertation was on...
 Public Toilets) and she maintains the blog ‘Public Toilets and..’.

 Neontribe is a software development company.
 They are agile and user-centered in their design and development work, producing websites and apps.
 They have worked on The Great British Public Toilet Map since 2011 and are partners in its future development.

 Jo-Anne & Gail have published numerous articles on public toilets including:

 Ramster, G; Greed, C. & Bichard, J. (2018) How Inclusion can exclude: The Case of Public Toilet Provision for Women in Inclusive Design: Towards Social Equity in the Built Environment Vol 44:1 pp. 52-76

 Bichard, J. (2015) ‘ExcLOOsion: How sanitary provision is failed by design’ in Korydon Smith, Charles Davis and Beth Tauke (eds) Diversity and Design: Understanding Hidden Consequences.
 London: Routledge